-This report summarizes data from the 2023 mosquito control season.
+This report summarizes data from the 2024 mosquito control season.
 GCMAD focused heavily on controlling mosquitoes with what resources it had this summer.
-The continued wet summer had increased difficulties.
-With lots of rain comes unfound and new larval production sites.
-These sites in town increased populations of mosquitoes, where we had not had high populations in along time.
-Increased fogging efforts were conducted in those areas of concern.
-GCMAD had two aerial flights for adulticiding and the continued use of the drone for aerial larviciding.
-West Nile was very active this summer which caused us to put out more product than we ever had in GCMAD history.
-Similar to past seasons, the district spent substantially more on larval mosquito control products as compared to adult mosquito control products in 2022.
+GCMAD had one aerial flight for adulticiding and the continued use of the drone for aerial larviciding.
+Similar to past seasons, the district spent substantially more on larval mosquito control products as compared to adult mosquito control products in 2024.
 District operations focused on controlling mosquitoes during the larval stage of development, knowing that larval control is much more efficient and sustainable than adult mosquito control.